What is fiat money?

 Fiat (permission) money derives its value from the confidence that goods and services can be bought for it.
 A government enforces this by labeling it as legal tender, which means you have to accept it in an exchange.
 Its material value is minuscule to 0 generally.

 The purpose of fiat money is to ensure that there is enough money in circulation to pay for all goods and services.
 If there is too little fiat money, products cannot be purchased.
-If there is a surplus, we have inflation.
+If there is a surplus we have to deal with inflation.

 Fiat money usually has no intrinsic value, unlike, say, gold or silver.